jspolsky/branchController2/README.md

 Want to build one?
 -------------------
 * The gerber directory has gerber and drill files so you can order PCBs.
+* I might have a few extra PCBs if you want one or two for a noncommercial project (joel@spolsky.com).
 * This [BOM](https://octopart.com/bom-tool/tv6ZDeDl) lists the parts you need.
 * The PCB is designed to be mounted in a Polycase SK-16-03 if you want a weatherproof enclosure